williamdemeo/Math141Spring2014/README.md

 --------
 Stewart, *Calculus, Early Transcendentals*, 6th ed.
 Any version of the textbook---e.g., hardcover, paperback, eBook---is fine, but *you will need access to the [WebAssign][] online homework system* in order to complete your homework assignments.
-You can purchase access directly through the [WebAssign][] website, but it may be more economical to buy a book that comes bundled with a WebAssign access code.
+You can purchase access directly through the [WebAssign website][], but it may be more economical to buy a book that comes bundled with a WebAssign access code.

 Exams